ScottSmith95/docs-api/ghost-cli/install.md

 # Install a local copy of Ghost v1 (Useful when upgrading from 0.x)
 ghost install local --v1

+# Install locally with a specific version
+# Note: --local flag only works with [version] parameter
+ghost install [version] --local

 ```

 ## Options